tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: has_writing()
 		- DONE: has_cond()
 	- DONE: in examine(), test for if self.has_writing() or self.has_cond() or self.has_contain: buff_cr, <disp>, buff_cr
-	- INPROC: testing
+	- DONE: testing
 		- DONE: solve 'i' (examine burt)
 		- DONE: solve creatures in room (problem is in Room disp_contain() )
 		- DONE: changed examine() order from <cond> => <contain> => <writing> to <cond> => <writing> => <contain>
 			- IDEA: we want to first know everything about the obj we are examining... then about the other objs it contains
-		- INPROC: full test
+		- DONE: full test
-			- TBD: fix 'x button' (no description)
+			- DONE: fix 'x button' (no description)
-			- TBD: fix 'x lever' (double space before and after lever condition)
+			- DONE: fix 'x lever' (double space before and after lever condition)
-			- TBD: fix 'open box' when locked (tripple space after 'is locked' response) [need another Container open() 'if... then' for 'locked']
+			- DONE: fix 'open box' when locked (tripple space after 'is locked' response) [need another Container open() 'if... then' for 'locked']
 	- TBD: clean up comments
 	- TBD: update examine() doc_string
 		- TBD: emphasize sepparation of content and presentation (allows for custom display of burt obj)